Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 Arriving at the trailhead just outside of Karakol (the city), we’ll officially start the trek.
 The trail is covered by lush woods the entire way.

-After 2-3 hours walk, we’ll reach Alp Camp and will have a packed lunch.
+After 5-6 hours walk, we’ll reach a small yurt camp and will have our lunch.
 Ala Kul will be about 1100 meters above us.

 Once re-energized, we’ll hit the trail again and walk another 2-3 hours until we reach High Camp.
 This is our resting place for the night.